Introduction

 The key characteristics of our remuneration policies and practices including the different components of our remuneration, together with the categorisation of those remuneration components as fixed or variable.

 The remuneration strategy of the group is set to enable our objectives of being able to attract people with a commitment to excellence and a passion for helping individuals achieve their financial goals.
+The remuneration of the directors of the firms are linked to the profitability and meeting the SYSC requirements of the firm which they are a director and is agreed on an individual basis.

 There are different bonus schemes across the different firms within the group to reflect the different businesses and roles held within the group.

-2. Quantitative Disclosures
+- Quantitative Disclosures

 As an SNI MIFIDPRU investment firm, we are required to disclose the total remuneration of all our staff split between fixed and variable remuneration for our performance year end which is also our financial year end.

-For our year ending 31/12/2022, our total remuneration is split as follows:
+For our year ending 31/12/2023, our total remuneration is split as follows:

 Type of Remuneration | Amount £000s |

-Fixed Remuneration | £ 657 |
+Fixed Remuneration | £ 606 |

-Variable Remuneration | £ 43 |
+Variable Remuneration | £ 26 |

-Total Remuneration | £ 700 |
+Total Remuneration | £ 632 |